mit-pdos/sigmaos/cpython3.11/Doc/library/zipfile.rst

    *date_time* should be a tuple containing six fields which describe the time of the last modification to the file; the fields are described in section :ref:`zipinfo-objects`.

-   .. versionchanged:: 3.13
-      A public :attr:`!compress_level` attribute has been added to expose the formerly protected :attr:`!_compresslevel`.
-The older protected name continues to work as a property for backwards compatibility.

 .. function:: is_zipfile(filename)